Plasmodioid/Yay/README.md

 # Yay
 only things that invoke yay can be in here

+A very simple version of the pong game.
-Pygame is required to run these projects.
+Pygame is required to run.